ruili3/dynamic-multiframe-depth/README.md

 If you use any content of this repo for your work, please cite the following our paper:
 ```
-@InProceedings{li2023learning,
+@inproceedings{li2023learning,
-  title = {Learning to Fuse Monocular and Multi-view Cues for Multi-frame Depth Estimation in Dynamic Scenes},
+  title={Learning to Fuse Monocular and Multi-view Cues for Multi-frame Depth Estimation in Dynamic Scenes},
-  author = {Li, Rui and Gong, Dong and Yin, Wei and Chen, Hao and Zhu, Yu and Wang, Kaixuan and Chen, Xiaozhi and Sun, Jinqiu and Zhang, Yanning},
+  author={Li, Rui and Gong, Dong and Yin, Wei and Chen, Hao and Zhu, Yu and Wang, Kaixuan and Chen, Xiaozhi and Sun, Jinqiu and Zhang, Yanning},
-  booktitle = {Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)},
+  booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition},
-  year = {2023}
+  pages={21539--21548},
+  year={2023}
 }
 ```